angew74/lforms/form_definition.md

         * YEAR - a string in the format of one to four digits that represents a year
         * MONTH - a string in the format of one or two digits that represents a month
         * DAY - a string in the format of one or two digits that represents a day
-        * URL - a string in a valid URL format
+        * URL - a string in una URL valida format
         * EMAIL - a string in a valid email format
         * PHONE - a string in a valid phone number format
         * NR - a numeric range, in the format of two values separated by "^".